fl4p/fetlib/README.md

 - Download parts datasheets in PDF
 - Extract specification values from the PDF files
 - Store gathered parts specifications in a database or CSV file
-- Power Loss estimation in a DC-DC converter
+- Compute power Loss estimation for a given DC-DC converter

 # How to use